Hemantkohli1604/genkit-tool-calling/Readme.md

 # Genkit Tool Calling

-This project demonstates the "tool-calling" capabilities of Google's Genkit framework.
+This project demonstrates the "tool-calling" capabilities of Google's Genkit framework.
 It showcases how a generative AI model can use tools to interact with external systems.

 In this case we are using two prompts: